-OTOBER LEADE #0011

-PREREQU JISITE:

-EDHS: by student b

-• ntatives, 2.0

-ORHS: by student b
+PREREQUEDHS: UISITE: Elected by student body or representatives, 2.0 GPA.

-PHS: by student b ,
+ORHS: PHS: by student by student b

-d by the AS ,
+FIIG. appointe d by the AS •

-• ling grades.

-UMHS: , ody or selected
+UMHS: , oody or selected on process.

-through an applicati on process.

-SCHOOL GRADES CREDIT

-EDHS 9-12 5 units per
+SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

-ORHS semester

-PHS

-UMHS

-IHS

-Virtual A cademy

 This course combines classroom instruction with leadership practices in a laboratory of practical school situations.
 It provides student leaders with the opportunity to study the basic concepts of democratic government, the meaning and techniques of leadership, parliamentary procedure, group processes, and the principles of human behavior, the objectives of education, and many problems of school administration.
-It provides opportunities to develop speaking and writing skills; to in courtesy, poise, appearance; to work with peers of diverse backgrounds and attitudes; and to share responsibilities with adults and consider common problems.
-After participation is mandatory.
+It provides opportunities to develop speaking and writing skills; to improve in courtesy, poise, appearance, to work with peers of diverse backgrounds and attitudes; and to share responsibilities with adults and consider problems. common After school participation is mandatory.